k21971/EvilHack/doc/evilhack-changelog.md

   consideration as the player vs shock damage
 - Dragons have proper alignment
 - Fix: replace makeplural with s_suffix from recent commit
+- Fix: monsters riding steeds were not highlighted in curses mode